Prevalence of Quinolone Resistance Genes among Some Clinical Gram-negative Isolates

 Authors

-1 Microbiology & Immunology Department, Faculty of Pharmacy, Mansoura University, Mansoura, Egypt; Microbiology and Immunology Department, Faculty of Pharmacy, Horus University, New Damietta, Egypt
+1 Microbiology & Immunology Department, Faculty of Pharmacy, Mansoura University, Mansoura; Microbiology & Immunology Department, Faculty of Pharmacy, Horus University, New Damietta, Egypt

 2 Microbiology & Immunology Department, Faculty of Pharmacy, Mansoura University, Mansoura, Egypt